Halium/docs/porting-parts/wifi.md

 #### Tests
-Testing wifi is done using Network manager
+Testing wifi is done using NetworkManager

 ```
 nmcli d